pranavmaneriker/pranavmaneriker.github.io/_posts/2016-12-24-christmas-crypto.markdown

 * **Challenge 8:** Seems so easy as compared to what lead up to here.

 Link to my set 1 solutions [here](https://github.com/pranavmaneriker/cryptopals/blob/master/set1/challenges.ipynb)

 ---
+### Set 2 (block ciphers)

+* **Challenge 9:**: What is happening, why are these so much easier?
+* **Challenge 10:** Mostly copy/paste the right code, and a little bit of reading the CBC order of operations (do you take the XOR first, or later)

+Link to my set 2 solutions [here](https://github.com/pranavmaneriker/cryptopals/blob/master/set2/challenges.ipynb)

 [cryptopals-link]: https://cryptopals.com